acgetchell/CDT-test/README.md

 ```

 N.B.
 As of 2018-11-29, the `vcpkg` formula for [date] is [broken][1].
-The formula for [cgal] is broken on MacOS and Linux as it relies on the formula for [mpir], which [doesn't build][2] on those platforms.
+As of 2019-04-02, the formula for [cgal] is broken on MacOS and Linux as it relies on the formula for [mpfr], which [doesn't build][2] on those platforms.

 You can use [homebrew] to successfully install [CGAL], but HomeBrew 2.0 does not support options anymore, and the
 default CGAL package does not install with Qt support.
-Hence, the demos cannot be run.
+Hence, the demos cannot be run if CGAL is install with `brew install cgal`.

 [CDT-plusplus]:https://github.com/acgetchell/CDT-plusplus